Survival Tips for Clothing Emergencies - Use a Sewing Kit

 You never know when clothing emergencies will happen.
-You could be on your way to work, a hot date, or to a special event when all of a sudden you look down and discover a missing botton, a frayed hem, or some other clothing abnormality that should not be.
+You could be on your way to work, a hot date, or some other special event when all of a sudden you look down and discover a missing button, a frayed hem, or some other part of your clothing that is in need of repair.

 You may notice the clothing emergency at a time when it looks like there is practically nothing you can do about it.
-For example, sometimes a clothing emergency is one that could happen just before your coveted job interview.
-Imagine you are waiting in the lobby with others for the interview process to start when out of the corner of your eye you notice one side of the hem of your skirt hanging longer than the other with a long stray piece of thread clearly visible.
-You are already nervous because of the job interview -- now you are really uncomfortable and began to worry about your dreaded hanging hem.
+For example, sometimes a clothing emergency can happen just before your coveted job interview.
+Imagine as you are waiting in the lobby with others for the interview process to start when out of the corner of your eye you notice the hem of your skirt is unraveled with a long stray piece of thread clearly visible.
+Needless to say, you are already nervous because of the job interview -- now you are really uncomfortable and began to worry about your dreaded hanging hem.

-These are just a few examples of clothing emergencies.
-Actually, clothing emergencies can happen any place when it is least expected.
-A clasp or botton could become disengaged or a seam on your otherwise impeccable clothing could become loose.
-All types of unexpected clothing disasters could happen, sometimes at the most inopportune moments.
-There is no need to panic though.
-The good news is there is a solution for clothing emergencies that is not expensive and will not take up much of your time.
+It goes without saying that clothing emergencies can happen when least expected.
+A clasp or button could become disengaged or a seam on your otherwise impeccable clothing could become loose.
+Other types of unexpected clothing disasters could happen, sometimes at the most inopportune moments.
+The good news is there is no need to panic.
+There is a solution for clothing emergencies that is not expensive and the repair regime will not take up much of your time.

 Solution for Clothing Emergencies

 Choosing a Sewing Kit

-The sewing kit you choose depends on your preferences.
-For instance, you may prefer a sewing kit that is durable and large enough to not be misplaced easily.
-On the other hand, you may choose a small sewing kit that will fit in your pockets or purse.
-A sewing kit that measures 7 inches long, 4 inches wide and 2 inches deep could be the size you prefer.
-The smaller kits have their advantages as well, including ease of handling and portability.
+The sewing kit you choose depends on your personal preferences.
+For instance, you may prefer a sewing kit that is durable and large enough to hold plenty of sewing supplies.
+On the other hand, you may choose a small sewing kit that will easily fit in your pockets or purse.
+A sewing kit that measures about 7 inches long, 4 inches wide and 2 inches deep could be the size you prefer.
+The even smaller kits have their advantages as well, including ease of handling and portability.